capret/pera-panel/README.md

 A self-hosted **Don’t Starve Together** server manager for **Ubuntu 22.04+ / Debian 12+, x86_64, with systemd**.
 One installer sets up SteamCMD, the DST dedicated server, and a Flask + Waitress dashboard.
 Run the same script again, or `sudo pera-panel`, for an interactive maintenance menu.

-Inspired by the install-and-manage workflow of [3x-ui](https://github.com/MHSanaei/3x-ui).
-This is an independent project, with no 3x-ui source code or Klei/Valve affiliation.

 ## What it does

 - Creates separate saved worlds with surface and optional caves. **One world runs at a time**, using fixed ports.